PolymathicAI/PolymathicAI.github.io/_posts/2026-3-16-overtone.md

 smallimage: overtone/modulator-diagram-02.png
 image: overtone/modulator-diagram-02.png
 blurb: Overtone introduces compute-flexible tokenization for transformer-based PDE surrogates, enabling a single model to trade speed for accuracy at inference time while also reducing long-rollout patch artifacts through cyclic patch modulation.
-shortblurb: A single PDE transformer can now adapt its inference compute budget on demand while producing cleaner long rollouts.
+shortblurb: A single PDE transformer can adapt its inference compute budget on demand while producing cleaner long rollouts.
 splashimage: /images/blog/overtone/modulator-diagram-02.png
 link: https://openreview.net/pdf?id=itUo64aUeK
 github_link: https://github.com/payelmuk150/patch-modulator
 permalink: /blog/overtone/
 ---

-Transformer-based PDE surrogates are becoming increasingly powerful, but they still inherit a critical limitation from vision models: they usually rely on a fixed patch size.
-That means a model is typically trained and deployed at one tokenization scale, with little room to adapt if the user later wants higher fidelity, lower compute cost, or better long-rollout behavior.
-In our new paper, we introduce **Overtone**, a framework that makes patch-based physics emulators far more flexible at inference time.
-A single trained model can now be run at different patch or stride settings depending on the available compute budget, allowing users to dynamically trade off speed and accuracy without retraining.
-At the same time, we show that cyclically changing the patching pattern during autoregressive rollout produces a second major benefit: it suppresses the structured harmonic artifacts that often accumulate in fixed-patch models over long horizons.
-Across challenging 2D and 3D PDE benchmarks, Overtone delivers both practical compute-adaptive deployment and cleaner, more stable long rollouts.
+Transformer-based PDE surrogates have become remarkably capable, but they still inherit a basic limitation from vision models: they usually rely on a fixed patch size.
+In practice, that means a model is trained and deployed at one tokenization scale, with little flexibility if a user later wants higher fidelity, lower compute cost, or better long-rollout behavior.

+In our new paper, we introduce **Overtone**, a framework that makes patch-based physics emulators much more flexible at inference time.
+A single trained model can run at different patch or stride settings depending on the available compute budget, so users can trade speed against accuracy without retraining.
+Just as importantly, we show that cyclically changing the patching pattern during autoregressive rollout has a second benefit: it reduces the structured harmonic artifacts that fixed-patch models often accumulate over long horizons.

+Across challenging 2D and 3D PDE benchmarks, Overtone gives users practical control over inference-time compute and produces cleaner, more stable long rollouts.

 ---

 ## Why fixed patching is limiting
 <br/>

-Patch-based tokenization is one of the main reasons transformer surrogates are practical for spatiotemporal physics.
+Patch-based tokenization is one reason transformer surrogates are practical for spatiotemporal physics.
 By grouping pixels or grid cells into patches, the model reduces the number of tokens and therefore the cost of attention.
-But this design choice comes with two important drawbacks.
+But this convenience comes with two drawbacks.

-First, **fixed patching makes inference compute inflexible**.
-If a user wants a faster prediction, or instead wants to spend more compute to get higher fidelity, that typically requires training and maintaining multiple separate models at different patch sizes.
-This is especially undesirable as PDE surrogates and foundation models continue to grow larger and more expensive to train.
+First, **fixed patching makes inference compute rigid**.
+If a user wants a faster prediction, or wants to spend more compute for better fidelity, the usual answer is to train and maintain separate models at different patch sizes.
+That becomes increasingly awkward as PDE surrogates and foundation models get larger and more expensive to train.

-Second, **fixed patching can create structured long-horizon errors**.
-In autoregressive rollouts, repeatedly using the same patch grid means that discretization errors can appear at the same patch-lattice frequencies step after step.
-Over time, these errors accumulate coherently, producing spectral spikes and visible grid-like artifacts in the predicted fields.
+Second, **fixed patching can introduce structured long-horizon errors**.
+In autoregressive rollouts, using the same patch grid at every step means that discretization errors reappear at the same patch-lattice frequencies again and again.
+Over time, those errors can reinforce each other, leading to spectral spikes and visible grid-like artifacts in the predicted fields.

-Overtone is designed to address both of these issues together: it makes tokenization **controllable at inference time**, and it uses that control to improve long-rollout stability.
+Overtone addresses both problems at once: it makes tokenization **controllable at inference time**, and it uses that control to improve long-rollout stability.

 ---